Gerrard Winstanley

-Gerrard Winstanley (19 October 1609 – 10 September 1676) was an English Protestant religious reformer, political philosopher, and activist during the period of the Commonwealth of England.
+Gerrard Winstanley (baptised 19 October 1609 – 10 September 1676) was an English Protestant religious reformer, political philosopher, and activist during the period of the Commonwealth of England.
 Winstanley was the leader and one of the founders of the English group known as the True Levellers or Diggers.
 The group occupied formerly common land that had been privatised by enclosures and dug them over, pulling down hedges and filling in ditches, to plant crops.
-True Levellers was the name they used to describe themselves, whereas the term Diggers was coined by contemporaries.
+"True Levellers" was the name they used to describe themselves, whereas the term "Diggers" was coined by contemporaries.

 Early life

-Gerrard Winstanley was born on 19 October 1609, the son of Edward Winstanley, mercer, and was baptised in the parish of Wigan, then part of the West Derby hundred of Lancashire.
+Gerrard Winstanley was baptised on 19 October 1609, the son of Edward Winstanley, mercer, and was baptised in the parish of Wigan, then part of the West Derby hundred of Lancashire.
 His mother's identity remains unknown and he could have been born anywhere in the parish of Wigan.
 The parish of Wigan contained the townships of Abram, Aspull, Billinge-and-Winstanley, Dalton, Haigh, Hindley, Ince-in-Makerfield, Orrell, Pemberton, and Upholland, as well as Wigan itself.

 In 1630, Winstanley migrated to the City of London, where he became an apprentice to a Merchant Tailor.
 In 1638, he was admitted as a freeman of the Merchant Tailors' Company, a trade guild.
 In 1639, he married Susan King, the daughter of William King, a London surgeon.

-English Civil Wars

 The First English Civil War disrupted Winstanley’s business, and in 1643 he was made bankrupt.
 His father-in-law helped him to move to Cobham, Surrey, where he initially worked as a cowherd.

-There were many factions at work during the period of the three related English civil wars.
-They included the Royalists who supported King Charles I; the Parliamentary forces led by Sir Thomas Fairfax who would later emerge under the name of the New Model Army; the Fifth Monarchy Men, who believed in the establishment of a heavenly theocracy on earth to be led by a returning Jesus as king of kings and lord of lords; the Agitators for political egalitarian reform of government, who were branded "Levellers" by their foes and who were led by John Lilburne.

-Winstanley became active as a Leveller, then led a faction known as the True Levellers, who were branded "Diggers" because of their actions.
-Whereas Lilburne had sought to "level the laws", while maintaining the right to the ownership of real property, Winstanley sought to level the ownership of real property itself, which is why he and his followers called themselves "True Levellers".